cis-ds/course-site/content/r4ds/_index.markdown

     <img src="/r4ds/_index_files/figure-html/unnamed-chunk-31-1.png" width="70%" style="display: block; margin: auto;" />

     The relationships is approximately linear, though overall cars have slightly better highway mileage than city mileage.
-But using `coord_fixed()`, the plot draws equal intervals on the `\(x\)` and `\(y\)` axes so they are directly comparable. `geom_abline()` draws a line that, by default, has an intercept of 0 and slope of 1.
+But using `coord_fixed()`, the plot draws equal intervals on the $x$ and $y$ axes so they are directly comparable. `geom_abline()` draws a line that, by default, has an intercept of 0 and slope of 1.
 This aids us in our discovery that automobile gas efficiency is on average slightly higher for highways than city driving, though the slope of the relationship is still roughly 1-to-1.

 # 4 Workflow: basics